TABLE OF CONTENTS

 For example:

-This will enable you to easily spot quick wins from your list of keywords, as you can see in tab 5 of the example spreadsheet.
+This will enable you to easily spot quick wins (two greens) from your list of keywords, as you can see in the fourth tab of the Google Sheet.

 Process, process, process!